EthanSK/restore-terminals-vscode/README.md

 If you don't want the commands to actually run, just be pasted in the terminal, then set `shouldRunCommands` to `false` in each `splitTerminals` object.

 If you don't like using split terminals, then just provide one object in each split terminal array, which should be the intuitive thing to do.

+Color is not currently supported for split terminals.
+Only the first terminal will have the color.

 Contributions to the [code](https://github.com/EthanSK/restore-terminals-vscode) are very welcome and much appreciated!